junhanamaki/ice_cube_ex/README.md

 ### DayCycleRule

-This rule allows to specify a cycle (in number of days), and the number of repeat counting from the start of the cycle.
-For example, if we want to repeat 3 days, every 5 days, starting from 2015-1-1 we would do:
+This rule allows to specify a number of days, which indicates a cycle, and another number of days to skip inside that cycle.
+For example, we want an event that starts at 2015-1-1 to recur every 5 days while skipping the last 3 days, we would do something like this:

     schedule = IceCube::Schedule.new(Time.new(2015, 1, 1)) do |s|
       s.rrule IceCubeEx::Rule.day_cycle(5, 3)
     end

-Now try calculating some next occurrences:
+Now try calculating next occurrences:

     occurrence_time = schedule.next_occurrence(Time.new(2014-12-30))
     # returns 2015-1-1